HOME BIRTH: THE RESEARCH

 And because every US study has flaws, opponents of home birth tend to discount the studies that show equally good outcomes at home, while home birth advocates tend to discount the studies that show worse outcomes at home.

 c.
-The evidence about the safety of CNM-attended home birth in the US
+The evidence about the safety of home birth in the US

-In any case, like the 2013 study by Cheng et al., the Wax study reported a higher neonatal mortality rate for out-of-hospital birth when all types of attendants were included.
+In any case, the Wax study reported a higher neonatal mortality rate for out-of-hospital birth when all types of attendants were included.
 But when the researchers analyzed the data for studies that included only births attended by certified midwives and certified nurse-midwives, they found that the difference in neonatal death rates [babies dying in the month after birth] for out-of-hospital birth was not statistically significant:

 The analysis excluding studies that included home births attended by other than certified or certified nurse midwives had findings similar to the original study, except that the [odds ratios] for neonatal deaths among all (OR, 1.57; 95% CI, 0.62–3.98) and nonanomalous (OR, 3.00; 95% CI, 0.61–14.88) newborns were not statistically significant.

-There are two large US studies that analyzed linked birth and death certificate data and found better outcomes for CNM-attended births in the hospital than for CNM-attended births at home.
+There are two large US studies that analyzed linked birth and death certificate data and found better outcomes for midwife-attended births in the hospital than for midwife-attended births at home.

-These studies suggest that neonatal mortality rates are higher for CNM-attended home birth compared to CNM-attended hospital birth.
+These studies suggest that neonatal mortality rates are higher for midwife-attended home birth compared to midwife-attended hospital birth.

 d.
 The absolute risk that your baby will die or be seriously injured is very small, whether you choose home or hospital birth